-It’s important to reiterate that when live cam sites began to appear, there was very little distinction between porn websites and the Live Cam Industry.
+At this moment of the discussion, it’s important to reiterate that when live cam sites began to appear, there was very little distinction between porn websites and the Live Cam industry.
 Back then, access to porn wasn’t as freely available as it is nowadays and members were mostly looking for sex.
 In the beginning, it was likely that many porn customers could have been live cam chat customers too.
-These days you can find all kinds of free porn; trying to compete with free porn by asking a live model to try to imitate a recorded video is a losing battle.
-Asking the model to tease non-stop in free live chat simply can’t compete with Porn Videos because of internal factors like mood, hunger, thirst and even sometimes plain boredom.
-Instead, the option that makes the most sense to me as a model is to focus on the key factor that porn sites can´t match – the live interaction between the model and the guest.
+These days, you can find all kinds of free porn, which means that trying to compete with free porn by asking a live model to try to imitate a porn video is a losing battle.
+Asking the model to tease non-stop in Free Live Chat simply can’t compete with porn videos because of internal factors like mood, hunger, thirst and even sometimes, plain boredom.
+Instead, the option that makes the most sense to me is to focus on the key factor porn sites can’t match: the live interaction between the model and the members.

-The objectification (represented in this situation by the famous monosyllabic slogans without any human interaction: “naked”, toys”, “moan my name”, “cum now”, etc.) can be frustrating, but it’s a sexist result of a patriarchal culture, which has endured for millennia.
-What makes me truly happy is the most important part – members can be educated if you teach them how to behave.
+To put it in a nutshell, the objectification (represented in this situation by the famous monosyllabic slogans without any human interaction: “naked”, toys”, “moan my name”, “cum now”, etc.) can be frustrating, but it’s a sexist result of a patriarchal culture, which has endured for millennia.
+What makes me truly happy is the most important part: members can be educated if they are taught how to behave.
 Even better, it appears as though they actually want to learn because they also miss the social interactions in their lives.
 Cam models can be the emotional bond that they are so desperately missing (and don’t even know).
 Keep in mind this is a manifestation of patience, dedication and love ― and they can feel it.
 The result after just a few days/weeks of doing this is truly amazing!